-- 1. Document IT systems owned by the University, including system ownership and boundaries, and update the documentation as changes occur. - 2.
-Maintain or require that its networking group/service provider maintain updated network diagrams. - 3.
-Maintain a reference list that correlates each system with the components required to run the system (such as servers, networks, personnel, etc.).
+- 1. Require that IT systems owned by the University are documented, including system ownership and boundaries, and update the documentation as changes occur. - 2.
+Require that the ITS infrastructure/networking group/service provider maintain updated network diagrams. - 3.
+Require that a reference list is maintained that correlates each system with the components required to run the system (such as servers, networks, personnel, etc.).